cblanken/cblanken.github.io/content/blog/OverTheWireNatas.md

 Suite will work just as well.

 `curl` is a program for transferring data to or from a server using URLs.
-We'll just be using it with HTTP, but it supports other protocol too.
+We'll just be using it with HTTP, but it supports other protocols too.
 If you'd like to dig into the capabilities of curl, I'd recommend reading through the [Everything curl](https://everything.curl.dev) guide, but, if you're in a hurry, the browser dev tools have a convenient feature to construct a web